BY CARLOS GARCIA

 The art exhibition rules, for the most part, with open media.
 2-Dimensional or 3-Dimensional work can be submitted. all the way from sculptures, flat-work (drawings or paintings), video installations, or architectural installations.
 As Veloz says, “We are just trying to highlight the artistic creativities the COD students have to offer.”

 To submit an art piece, you would have to take a picture of your art piece, then email it to Anna-Marie Veloz at firstname.lastname@example.org.
 After Veloz receives entries, she will proceed to email the images to the selected panel of judges she has chosen to be finalists.

-As for the the amount of entries to be selected the qualifications are very well set.
-The Marks Arts Center would like to host all 3 rooms for the entered artwork, so the chances of having your piece of art selected is very possible.
+As for the number of entries to be selected the qualifications are very well set.
+The Marks Arts Center would like to host all 3 rooms for the entered artwork, so the chances of having your piece of art selected are very possible.